SoftwareAG/c8y-docs/content/datahub/operating-datahub-bundle/viewing-audit-logs.md

 | Query | The SQL query, complemented by a status icon showing success or failure of the query execution
 | Runtime (s) | The runtime of the execution in seconds
 | Data scanned (MB) | The amount of data the ad-hoc query has read from the data lake
-| Data billed (MB) | The amount of data being billed; amounts of data less than 10 MB in an ad-hoc query will be billed as if they were 10 MB
+| Data billed (MB) | The amount of data being billed (depending also on your contract); amounts of data less than 10 MB in an ad-hoc query will be billed as if they were 10 MB
 | Details | The link to the the internal Dremio job in an expandable box

 ### System log

 In the navigator, select **Auditing** and then **System log** to view the system log.

-In the action bar you can choose between log entries having status all/successful/errorneous/running, define a text filter on the log entries, and select a time period.
-Click **Apply** to get the logs with the respective settings.
-Use the pagination controls at the bottom of the page to navigate through the result list.
+At the top of the page you can select log entries having status all/successful/errorneous/running, define a text filter on the log entries, and select a time period.
+Use the pagination buttons at the bottom of the page to navigate through the result list.

 For each log entry, the following information is provided: